 Caving can be a great way to explore Missouri’s underground habitats and wildlife.
 Unfortunately, white-nose syndrome, a cave-bat-killing disease, has appeared in our state.
 To help cavers avoid spreading this disease, which does not affect humans, we restrict access to caves on conservation lands.
-There are still Missouri caves that are open to the public, and you’re welcome to visit them.
-Use this section to find accessible Missouri caves, as well as info on cave formation, cave-dependent wildlife, Missouri cave regulations and caving groups.
+Browse the Web to find Missouri's tour caves, which are located in our state parks.
+Use this section to learn more about cave ecosystems, cave-dependent wildlife, and Missouri cave regulations.